ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.MachSignals.rst

 reliably when not running Python code, but this does.

 .. function:: getsignal(signum)

+   Query the current signal handler for *signum*.

+   :param int signum: Signal value to query,should be one of the ``SIG*`` constants from :mod:`signal`.
-   Return the signal handler for signal ``signum``.
-Returns ``None`` when there is no signal handler for the signal.
+   :returns: :data:`None` when there is no signal handler, handler function otherwise.

 .. function:: signal(signum, handler)

    Install a new signal handler for *signum*.

+   :param int signum: Signal value to set,should be one of the ``SIG*`` constants from :mod:`signal`.
+   :param handler: Signal handler callable, should accept a single positional parameter, the signal number.
-   Returns the old signal handler, or :data:`None` when there is no previous handler.
+   :returns: The previous signal handler, or :data:`None` when there is no previous handler.

-   The *handler* should be a function that has exactly one argument, the signal number.